Emotional Well Being

 Mental illness is a recognized, medically diagnosable illness that results in the significant impairment of an individual's cognitive, affective or relational abilities.
 Mental disorders result from biological, developmental and/or psychosocial factors and can be managed using approaches comparable to those applied to physical disease (i.e., prevention, diagnosis treatment and rehabilitation).

 Life can be full of stressors, large and small, at home and at work.
-Fortunately, there is a place to turn to at GVSU - Encompass (800.788.8630) is your link to information, resources, support, and referrals on most any concern that you may experience, whether personal or work related that impacts your mental well-being including your level of stress.
-Let us assist you in getting the information and answers that you need, get you on the right track again, and help you to manage your emotional and mental health.
-This service provides seven free sessions for all GVSU faculty, staff, and their dependents.
+Fortunately, there is a place to turn to at GVSU.
+Encompass is your link to information, resources, support, and referrals on many experiences, whether personal or work related, that impacts your mental well-being.
 Encompass can assist with:

 Through Encompass, Work Place Options offers resources and referrals for most any life event to GVSU faculty, staff and their dependents.
 Help manage your stress by letting Encompass help with: